Original Review date: August 2017. Tested with the original HR Strap and 1.6.14 – 1.9.36 firmware

 But after +5000km on the wrist we’re finding it hard to summarise the Spartan.
-Is it like a fēnix 3 with better accuracy (it did after all outperform the fēnix 3 in all categories) but fewer features?
+Is it like a fēnix 3 with better accuracy (it outperformed the fēnix 3 in all tests) but fewer features?
 Or an Ambit3 that’s less accurate with different and less useful running/outdoor features, but with a colour screen?
 Or something else again?

-It’s very accurate distance-wise in easy GPS conditions but pretty mediocre in more difficult conditions typical of NZ trail running (note: GLONASS re-test in progress here), yet has supurb elevation climb accuracy.
+It’s very accurate distance-wise in easy GPS conditions but pretty mediocre in more difficult conditions typical of NZ trail running, yet has supurb elevation climb accuracy.
 It also has an excellent screen, but limited in its screen customisation, and lacks a number of key trail/ultra running features.

 Note: We are yet to test the endurance aspects of the Spartan Ultra so are unable to comment on battery life and battery saving modes.

 What kind of trail runner is it good for?

 Maybe those with deep pockets but are scared of going into the woods?
 With excellent elevation performance and distance accuracy in easy GPS condition, could be good for an open sky big vert runner?
 It lacks a flexible feature set for highly structured interval training nor does it offer virtual racer/pacing, so mostly urban serious racers will be let down too.

 What should you expect as a long term running companion?